-Dell Monitors That Meet Work, Entertainment And Everyday Needs
+Dell Monitors That Meet Work, Entertainment and Everyday Needs

-(MENAFN- Mid-East) Dell Technologies is pleased to announce its new P- and S-series Monitors suited for a wide variety of use cases and price points that best cater to user needs.
+(MENAFN- Weber Shandwick) Dubai, UAE – March 13, 2024 - Dell Technologies is pleased to announce its new P- and S-series Monitors suited for a wide variety of use cases and price points that best cater to user needs.

 The P-series monitors are targeted at business professionals who are looking to maximize their work productivity while the S-series monitors are meant for families, students and general consumers who are after entertainment, enjoyment and lasting comfort.